Mission and Beliefs

 The Elk Island Catholic Separate Regional Division No. 41(EICS) was formed on Feb.1, 1998, serving the Catholic communities of Camrose, Fort Saskatchewan and Sherwood Park.
 In May, 2001, by virtue of a Ministerial Order, the Catholic schools operating in the community of Vegreville were added to the Division.

-There are 18 schools in the Division: two in Camrose, four in Fort Saskatchewan, two in Vegreville and ten in Sherwood Park.
+There are 18 schools in the Division: two in Camrose, four in Fort Saskatchewan, two in Vegreville, and 10 in Sherwood Park and greater Strathcona County.

 The identity of the Division is complex, as it contains within it both Roman and Ukrainian Catholic communities.